cmeck/hello_world/README.md

 ==========================================

-What is dimensions?
+What is dimensions?/n
 Zero, One, Two, and Three
 Properties of form or shape.
-Point to a Line to (x, y) and z
+Point to a Line to (x, y) and z.

 ==========================================